 An XMLList initialiser is an expression describing the initialization of an XMLList object written in a form resembling a literal.
 It describes an ordered list of XML properties using an anonymous XML element syntax.
-XMLList initialisers begin with the character sequence "</>".
+XMLList initialisers begin with the character sequence "</>" and end with the character sequence "</>".